Blue Mosque: History and Construction

 Includes

-• Hagia Sophia entrance tickets
+• Hagia Sophia skip the line entry tickets

 • 1-hr tour of Hagia Sophia w/ English-speaking guide